Clacket Lane services

-Clacket Lane consists of two large services on the M25 and they're a popular stopping point for coaches and lorries.
-It recently became one of few services to have gained McDonald's and Hot Food Co, with many more set to follow.
+Clacket Lane consists of two large services on the M25 and it's a popular stopping point for coaches and lorries.

 Prices are paid using PayByPhone - more details or in the shop or restaurant.
 The location code is 5258 (westbound) and 5257 (eastbound).